 Substitute ¼ of the water (for the broth) with fresh milk or evaporated milk.
 Add it towards the end of the cooking to prevent it from curdling, heat should be set to medium and not high.

 Gravy Consistency–quick fixes

 Thick gravy - as the sauce cools down it can become thick and less pourable.
-To fix this, re-heat over the stove and add hot water.
+To fix this, re-heat the stove and add hot water.
 Start with one tablespoon and go from there.
 Simmer until thickened.

 Thin gravy - add cornstarch that's been dissolved in water.
-Start with 1 teaspoon of cornstarch dissolved in 1 tablespoon water.
+Start with 1 teaspoon of cornstarch dissolved in 1 tablespoon of water.
 Bring to a boil then pour the cornstarch slurry.

 Gravy is best served warm.
 If this is a part of your weekly rotation, I suggest getting an electric gravy warmer.